ngs-doo/TemplaterExamples/README.md

 Templater works by analyzing provided docx/xlsx document for **tags**.
 Tags are snippets of text written in either **[[tag]]** or **{{tag}}** format.
 Tags can have metadata which can be used for various customization purposes, such as formatting.

-When tags are placed in resizable part of the document Templater can repeat that part of the document when collection is provided as input.
-An example of this is a row in a table, list, page, sheet or entire document.
+When tags are placed in a resizable part of the document Templater will repeat that part of the document if collection is provided as input.
+An example of this is a row in a table, list, page, sheet or the entire document.

 Templater doesn't have it's own editor, but rather uses documents prepaired in Word/Excel/some other editor.
 While this works great in most cases, this means Templater must infer intention from the structure of the document/tags, which doesn't contain any Templater specific extension.